kubacienciala/expo-weather-kit/README.md

 - ❌ _“Value of type ‘X’ has no member ‘Y’”_ – ensure you’re compiling with Xcode 15+ and iOS 16+ SDKs.
 - ❌ _“Missing entitlement com.apple.developer.weatherkit”_ – double‑check the Apple Developer portal toggle and regenerate credentials.
+- ❌ _“Error: The operation couldn't be completed.
+(WeatherDaemon.WDSJWTAuthenticatorServiceListener.Errors error 2)”_ – this means you haven't enabled the **WeatherKit** service for your Bundle ID in the [Apple Developer Portal](https://developer.apple.com/account/resources/identifiers/list).
+Go to your App ID, scroll to App Services, and ensure WeatherKit is checked.
+Save and regenerate your provisioning profiles.
 - 🤔 Need more data sets (statistics, astronomical events)?
 PRs welcome!

 ---